Review · Remedies

 - Is Ageless Shoulders a scam?

-- No. The product is delivered, you get the videos and PDFs, and the refund is honored through ClickBank.
-Calling it a scam confuses 'priced above its content' with 'doesn't exist.'
-It exists and works as described — it's a routine, some of which you could also find free.
+- No. The product is delivered, you get the videos and PDFs, and the refund window is honored through ClickBank.
+Calling it a scam confuses 'overpriced for what you get' with 'doesn't exist.'
+It exists — it's just a routine you could find for free.

 - What do I actually get when I buy?

-- A digital video program (streaming or download), a PDF guide, a printable exercise chart, and a bonus tips sheet.
-There is no physical product shipped, and the Indian club itself is not included.
+- A digital video program (streaming or download, depending on the platform), a PDF guide, a printable exercise chart, and a bonus tips sheet.
+There is no physical product shipped; the Indian club is not included.